 Mosquitoes, their bites and the diseases they carry

 Ah, mosquitoes.
 These pesky insects are a nuisance to many, while deadly to others.
 Mosquitoes are small, flying insects that belong to the family Culicidae.
 They are found all over the world, from the tropics to the arctic.
 During peak breeding season, they outnumber every other animal on Earth, minus termites and ants.
-When it comes to killing humans, no other creature even comes close, not even snakes (and definitely not sharks), to the mosquito—according to the Centers for Disease Control and Prevention.
+When it comes to killing humans, no other creature even comes close, not even snakes (and definitely not sharks), to the mosquito—according to Centers for Disease Control and Prevention (CDC).

 Where are mosquitoes most common in the U.S.?